-We’re sure that all seasoned travelers will agree with us when we say that one-bagging it is the best way to go.
-It just takes the traveling experience to a whole other level because you’re going into it with the mindset of having the best time possible.
+We’re sure that all seasoned travelers will agree with us when we say that, one-bagging it is the best way to go.
+It just takes the traveling experience to a whole other level because you’re going into it with the mindset of having the best time possible without having all the things that weigh you down.

-Yes, the point is to allow yourself to be free from unnecessary inconveniences, so you can focus on whatever is important – living in the moment.
-This might seem like a grand thought that’s well beyond the concept of having just one bag, but honestly, it all goes back to this.
+Yes, the point is to allow yourself to be free from unnecessary inconveniences, so you can focus on whatever is necessary – living in the moment, and it requires the best travel backpack.

 Plus, for the more active traveler, this allows you to location hop with ease without having much to repack.